Regulators say EU to delay Basel bank capital rules

-ROME/BRUSSELS The European Union is set to delay introduction of new capital rules for banks by up to a year, the Bank of Italy said on Tuesday, in a move regulators fear could undermine one of the most important reforms of the financial crisis.
+ROME/BRUSSELS The European Union is set to delay introduction of new capital rules for banks by up to a year, the Bank of Italy said on Tuesday, which regulators fear could undermine one of the most important reforms of the financial crisis.

-Many officials in Brussels had been expecting a delay following a U.S. decision to abandon the January 2013 target and in light of difficulties between EU countries and the bloc's parliament in finalising the rules.
+Many officials in Brussels had been expecting a delay following the recent U.S. decision to abandon the January 2013 target and in light of difficulties between EU countries and the bloc's parliament in finalising the rules.

-Such a delay would deal a further blow to the global Basel III accord, which was struck by central bankers and regulators in a bid to make banks less risky.
-It requires banks to set aside more capital to cover losses such as unpaid loans and had been due to start from January 1, 2013.

 "We are going towards a postponement of Basel III to the end of 2013, January 2014 at the latest," Bank of Italy Director General Fabrizio Saccomanni told a meeting of business leaders in Rome.

-Other regulators forecast a shorter delay.
-Bundesbank board member Andreas Dombret saying he was confident Europe would introduce the rules "soon".

-"If we are able to introduce Basel III in 2013, there should be no delay to the timetable for banks to build up their capital buffers by 2019," Dombret said.
+The accord requires banks to set aside more capital to cover losses such as unpaid loans and had been due to start from January 1, 2013.

+Austria's banking supervisor said it also expected a delay, though only until the middle of next year.

-Austria's Financial Market Authority co-head Helmut Ettl said there was a good chance the new rules could take effect from July 1.
+"We assume that it will certainly happen in the course of 2013," Financial Market Authority co-head Helmut Ettl told reporters.
+"I think there are good chances that the whole thing can take effect from July 1."

 In practical terms, supervisors and markets have put pressure on top banks to meet or even exceed Basel III's basic capital requirements well ahead of the phase-in period from January that was set by world leaders in 2010.